 • sour cream – from 80 to 120 mg.

-Some foods can not be introduced into the dietchild, because they often are allergenic or not absorbed by the child's body.
-Then instead of a diet to replace the lack of calcium and prevent its deficiency used medicines.
-What kind of calcium is given to a child, it's up to you, but before using drugs, consult a pediatrician.
-Read further:
+Some products cannot be entered intothe child's diet, as they often turn out to be allergenic or are not absorbed by the child's body.
+Then, instead of a diet, medications are used to replenish the lack of calcium and prevent its deficiency.
+It is up to you to decide what calcium to give your child, but before using medications, consult a pediatrician.
+Read on:

 Comments